 Then, it was home to experiment with stitches.
 I worked around with a few and then came right back to one I’ve used before because it just stands out.
 I love the pretty braid it creates.
 It’s called a Half Double Slip Stitch (HDSLST).
 Don’t panic if you don’t know it!
 I have a clip you can watch.
 And it’s really only one extra step to do than a regular slip stitch.

-Okay, watch this clip:
+Okay, watch this video: